 Yet the concern over BoE expanded QE led it back down from there.
-However, even the 0.85 discounted SEPTEMBER GILT FUTURE rallied from below the 137.00 area into the June 26th June contract expiration, and held it on previous recent setbacks in the face of the US EQUITIES renewed 'risk on' influence, also pushing back up above the 138.00 area that it ticked just a bit below late last week.
-That said the early March 139.00 area weekly DOWN Closing Price Reversal resistance managed to constrain it, reinforced by the failed test of that area in mid-May.
+However, even the 0.85 discounted SEPTEMBER GILT FUTURE rallied from below the 137.00 area into the June 26th June contract expiration, and held it on previous recent setbacks in the face of the US EQUITIES renewed 'risk on' influence, also pushing back up above the 138.00 area that it fell below two weeks ago.
+Next support is the 136.00 area, including weekly MA-41.)